tidalcycles/tidalcycles.github.io/_getting_started/installation/windows.md

 weight: 100
 ---

 This is a rough set of instructions based on information from the Tidal mailing list.

 ## Cygwin
-First, install Cygwin from https://www.cygwin.com.
+First, install [Cygwin](https://www.cygwin.com).
 In Cygwin, make sure the following packages are installed:

 ~~~~